 Let’s break that down.
 Life’s going to give you experiences to help you learn and grow.
 Many times, when we fail to make a decision and it leads to regret, we don’t think of it as a learning experience.

 In fact, that’s why so many people have an easier time getting over the regret that occurs when we did something wrong.
-If we land a wrong job, we can learn what to do the next time we look for a job.
+If we land the wrong job, we can learn what to do the next time we look for a job.
 If we make a bad investment, we learn to better invest.

 On the flip side, when we don’t take a job, we don’t see it as a learning experience.
 Really, what is there to learn from not making a decision?